 Photo by catchafallingstar

 These ice cream cookie sandwiches have long been a favorite with guests in Magic Kingdom.
-They are available from Sleepy Hollow Refreshments located in Libery Square.
-They are very popular and priced at just $4.19 they are difficult to resist.
-Definitelly one of the best ice cream treats available in Disney World.
+They are available from Sleepy Hollow Refreshments located in Liberty Square.
+They are very popular and priced at $5.29 they are difficult to resist. definitely one of the best ice cream treats available in Disney World.

 Cakes From Boulangerie Patisserie in Epcot France

 If you can brave the always long lines for the Boulangerie Patisserie in Epcot France there are some excellent choices of snacks here.
-A chocolate croissant is only $2.85 and a particular favorite, a Napolean is $3.70.
+A chocolate croissant is only $3.35 and a particular favorite, a Napoleon is $4.25.
 The only thing disappointing here is the coffee.
 I really would have expected more from a French cafe – let’s hope none of the natives ever try it from here!

 Mickey’s Premium Ice Cream Bar

-Disney World is such an excellent place to be if you have food allergies or dining preferences such as a vegan diet.
-Vegans certainly rejoiced at the opening of Baby Cakes in 2010 in it’s new Downtown Disney locations – ironically where MacDonalds used to be.
+Walt Disney World is such an excellent place to be if you have food allergies or dining preferences such as a vegan diet.
+Vegans certainly rejoiced at the opening of this bakery in 2010 in it’s then new Downtown Disney location – ironically where MacDonalds used to be.
+Now it is known as Erin McKenna’s Bakery NYC and of course Downtown Disney is now Disney Springs.
+The names may change, but the delicious cakes are still worth a try.

 Everything at Baby Cakes is gluten free, vegan and refined sugar free.
-The cupcakes are priced at $3.50 and are well worth a try particularly the Red Velvet Cupcake.
+The cupcakes are priced at $4.95 and are delicious, particularly the Red Velvet Cupcake.
 They also offer excellent donuts.
 This is a must visit bakery for vegans and anyone on a gluten free diet visiting Disney World.

 The Disney food blog has an excellent recipe for Zebra Domes.
 For vegetarians out there be aware that they are not suitable for you as they do contain gelatine.